Teachers abandon letter grades in search of a fairer way

 Bridget Loft, Arlington schools’ chief academic officer, said officials are now considering what to do “without making it feel like it is something being forced upon people.
 We are thinking about what might be better for students in the long run and how to bring in more equitable experiences.”

-Rick Wormeli, a former Nationally Board Certified teacher and now a consultant on classroom practice and grading systems, and others said that report cards should capture academic and nonacademic performance in different ways.
+Rick Wormeli, a former National Board Certified teacher and now a consultant on classroom practice and grading systems, and others said that report cards should capture academic and nonacademic performance in different ways.
 A-F grades should be academic, and other habits and behaviors can be recorded through notes or other numerical or alphabetical symbols.

 That doesn’t mean, Wormeli and other grading reformers say, that students can get away without doing work.
 With the new systems, they can still flunk, and they are still responsible for making academic progress.